Super 30 (film): Plot

+Anand establishes an independent, free academy for underprivileged children, selecting exactly thirty exceptionally bright students from impoverished backgrounds.
+This decision drives him into severe financial hardship and strains his relationship with his affluent love interest, Supriya.
+Despite the poverty, Anand and his family provide the students with free lodging and meals, while he trains them intensely using creative, practical, and highly engaging methods.

+Anand’s growing reputation threatens Lallan's lucrative coaching empire.
+Lallan attempts to sabotage the program through financial bribery, but failing that, he challenges Anand to a public academic wager: a standardized exam pitting Lallan's elite students against Anand's cohort, with the losing academy agreeing to shut down permanently.
+Following the examination, Anand's students are devastated to learn their average score is lower.
+To humiliate Anand and force him to sign the closure papers, Lallan invites Supriya and her husband, Purshottam, an influential IAS officer.
+However, the legal contract vanishes mysteriously, allowing Anand to walk away.
+It is later revealed that Supriya covertly hid the documents, having quietly recognized the nobility of Anand’s mission.

+Fearing that Anand's students will permanently dismantle his commercial business model if they clear the prestigious Indian Institute of Technology Joint Entrance Examination - Advanced (IIT JEE-Advanced), Shriram and Lallan resort to violence.
+Lallan’s henchmen ambush Anand, shooting and critically wounding him.
+While Anand fights for his life in the hospital, a second group of armed thugs attacks the makeshift academy.
+Relying on Anand’s parting advice to weaponize their knowledge, the students systematically coordinate scientific concepts, using makeshift chemical formulas, optics, and projectile physics, to incapacitate the attackers.

+Anand successfully recovers from his injuries.
+A few months later, the results of the JEE-Advanced are declared, revealing that all thirty of Anand's students passed the highly competitive examination.

 Production

 Principal photography commenced in November 2017.South Indian Actress Sai Pallavi is first choice to play a lead opposite Hrithik Roshan in the film,She would be make her Bollywood debut but later replace by Mrunal Thakur.
 Mrunal Thakur was cast opposite Hrithik Roshan in the film.
 The film was shot at Ramnagar Fort; part of the fort was converted to look like the Super 30 institute.
 The film was also shot for ten days in Sambhar Lake Town which was shown as Kota, Rajasthan and Jaipur.
 A set was erected in Mumbai at the cost of ₹10 crore to recreate Patna city of Bihar to facilitate shooting.
 In second schedule of Varanasi shooting, the film was shot at Banaras Hindu University in the end of June 2018.
 This was the first Hindi film that the university allowed to be shot at its campus.
 Filming was completed in September 2018.
 Television actor Nandish Sandhu made his film debut in the film; he played Roshan's younger brother.